-Maple & Co was acquired by Macowards of Cardiff in 1972 for £14.4 million.
+Maple & Co, with 20 British stores and five overseas, was acquired by Macowards of Cardiff for £14.4 million in 1972.
 That year the Tottenham Court Road head office and flagship store was closed for redevelopment.
 The resulting fiasco saw shares plummet to ten percent of their 1972 value by 1977.

-In 1977 there were 45 British and two French stores.
+There were 45 British and two French stores in 1977.

 Maples entered into receivership in 1997, a result of high debts and poor trading.
-The firm targeted the upper mass market, had 24 stores including nine larger out-of-town sites, and a staff of 340.
+The company targeted the upper mass market, and had 24 stores including nine larger out-of-town sites, and a staff of 340.

 The Tottenham Court Road location was acquired by Furniture Village.
 Eight stores were sold to Allders.